jan3dev/aqua-test-scripts/full_regression_tests/swap__full_regression_test.md

 - [ ] Verify that the estimated receive amount in this second field matches the amount displayed on the review screen
 - [ ] High fees: Test this during high fee environments (issue to mock this: https://github.com/jan3dev/aqua-dev/issues/892)
 - [ ] Edge case: Minimal amount with fees higher than amount (if high fees exist at the time).
 Should throw error - otherwise would have negative peg-out amount.

+**Direct Peg in**
+- [ ]  Enable the Direct Peg In setting from Advance Settings menu
+- [ ]  From Receive screen select Liquid Bitcoin
+- [ ]  Tap Direct Peg In button
+- [ ]  Use another wallet to send the funds to the provided address
+- [ ]  Verify the funds once both funding and payout txns are confirmed (can be found in the status log messages while on the screen)

 Peg Out
 - [ ] Amount lower than available